praveenpkg8/portfolio/content/blog/pyorg.md

 ## Creating a Simple flask application.

-> Hola, I have Just wrote a seperate article about it check that out \[here\]([https://praveenpkg.netlify.com/blog/simple-flask-application/](https://praveenpkg.netlify.com/blog/simple-flask-application/ "https://praveenpkg.netlify.com/blog/simple-flask-application/"))
+> Hola, I have Just wrote a separate article about it check that out \[here\]([https://praveenpkg.netlify.com/blog/simple-flask-application/](https://praveenpkg.netlify.com/blog/simple-flask-application/ "here")

 ## Before you begin with GAE